 Islamophobia Academy: A Timeline

-SCHEDULED: UTT to present at upcoming expo sponsored by National Sheriffs’ Association
+Understanding the Threat presents at expo sponsored by National Sheriffs’ Association

-Understanding the Threat (UTT), the anti-Muslim consulting firm run by John Guandolo, has been invited by the National Sheriffs’ Association to give a presentation at its 2017 Annual Educational & Technology Expo in Reno, Nevada in June.
-UTT’s seminar will be on Wednesday, June 28 and is slated to focus on “Understanding and Investigating the […]
+Understanding the Threat (UTT), the anti-Muslim consulting firm run by John Guandolo, was invited by the National Sheriffs’ Association to give a presentation at its 2017 Annual Educational & Technology Expo in Reno, Nevada in June.
+UTT’s event took place on June 28, 2017 and was slated to focus on “Understanding and Investigating the Jihadi Network in […]

 Understanding the Threat trains in Mesa, Arizona